Tuesday, June 30, 2009

 It was no longer the majestic residence of the former governor and high court magistrate.
 The place was not in very good repair and her color choices inside and out made the place look small and dingy.
 It was sad.
 We would discover that Kalanyoni’s condition was reflective of the aging and decay of Rhodesia in the new Zimbabwe.
 The basic structures were intact, but the “shine” seemed to be fading.

 As missionaries, we eschewed any of these schemes.
 We exchanged our US currency at the bank receiving Z$3.00 for each US dollar.
-[Today, one US dollar is worth over 12 billion Zimbabwe dollars.]
-Sadly, we would encounter a number of Christians who were using various schemes to finance their ministries.
-We just didn’t understand how they could reconcile proclaiming the truth of God while being financed by illegal means.
+[Today (2009), one US dollar is worth over 12 billion Zimbabwe dollars.]
+Sadly, we would encounter a number of Christians who were using various exchange schemes to finance their ministries.
+We just didn’t understand how they could reconcile proclaiming the truth of God while being financed by illicit means.

 Even worse, what kind of example was this for the African Christians?
 Is it any surprise that today we all get internet solicitations from Africa offering us participation in fraudulent exchange schemes?
 Usually, these come from Nigeria or Kenya, but just last month, I received an email from a Zimbabwean “businessman” offering me 80% of a 10 million dollar estate if I would just “facilitate” the banking arrangements.